 Grassroots Events Coordinator

 Liz Neal joined AFTD in September 2012 as the Development and Marketing Assistant.
-She has a degree in mass communication with a specialization in public relations.
-In June of 2014 Liz’s position changed to Grassroots Events Coordinator.
-In this position Liz will be responsible for working with events hosts and overseeing AFTD campaigns.
+She has a degree in mass communication with a specialization in public relations as well as several years of experience working for various non-profits.
+In June of 2014 Liz transitioned in to the Grassroots Events Coordinator position.
+She will be responsible for working with events hosts and overseeing AFTD campaigns.

 Development & Business Assistant